marvinody/fumology/content/posts/kanye-fan/index.md

 I believe I know exactly the event that Alice is angry about here, but for the moderator's anonymity, I won't bring up specifics (it was omitted from the background above).
 The part that members of a server don't see are the inner workings and private messages between us.

 While the moderator may have gone overboard on a reaction, when you have Alice, Bob, and others close to harassing you for trying to moderate the server, an overreaction is all but expected.
 I'll note that the overreaction was not a ban or a kick or anything permanent to the server residents, but the moderator's language went south.
-The moderator in question then received an ultimatum by the mod team to refrain from adding 'fuel to a fire' in situations like this.
+The moderator in question was then in contact with me and told to refrain from adding 'fuel to a fire' in situations like this.

 Should Alice have been informed of this?
 Absolutely not, it's not his business.
 But we go back to the narcissism issue of everything being about her and "if the world wrongs her, she'll wrong the world".